Bitvis VIP Specification Coverage

 string

 String with the requirement label.
-Must as default match a requirement label in the given requirement list.
+Must as default match a requirement label in the given Requirement List.

 constant